 The core Azure architectural components that serve as the building blocks for any Azure solution include Azure Regions, Availability Zones, Resource Groups, and the Azure Resource Manager.
 Azure Regions are locations where Azure resources are deployed.
 Availability Zones provide redundancy for resources deployed in Azure.
 Resource Groups provide a way to group related resources that have been deployed and the Resource Manager provides the underlying management platform and functionality for all Azure resources that you deploy.

-Be sure to check out AZ-900: Understanding Core Azure Services to learn more about the AZ-900 exam.
+Be sure to check out these practice questions for AZ-900: Understanding Core Azure Services to prepare for the AZ-900 exam.